OpenLocalizationTestOrg/cpp-docs/docs/windows/abstract-cpp-component-extensions.md

 -   A type can be used as a base type, but the type itself cannot be instantiated.

 -   A type member function can be defined only in a derived type.

+## Add a new line for perf testing
+haha *heihei*

 ## All Platforms
  **Syntax**